Gexkill/sweng2/RASD/src/index.md

 * [G10] Clients should receive a notification with the code of the taxi that takes care of the client's request:
     * The system must be able to send an sms to the client with the code of the incoming taxi.
 * [G11] Allows clients to require to share the taxi:
-    * The system must be able to find if there are shared reservations or requests for the same time period and having matching start zone and direction. __[TM: check this please]__
+    * The system must be able to find if there are shared requests for the same time period and having matching start zone and direction.
+    * The system must be able to merge together the requests found above.
 * [G12] Allows clients to identify themselves via phone number (and name) not via login, they are not registered into the system:
     * The system must allow the clients to furnish their personal information to the system before making a request.
 * [G13] Allows clients to specify the number of passengers: